 Summer is a wonderful season.
-It’s a time for beach vacations, patio parties, and weekends at the lake.
-There are also times when it’s best to dodge the summer heat by staying inside.
+It’s a time for family vacations, deck parties, and evenings at the lake.
+There are also days when it’s best to dodge the summer heat by hanging out indoors.
 It can also be a dangerous time if you don’t properly prepare your home to combat the extreme external temperatures of the season.
-Heat exhaustion and heat stroke are dangerous conditions ‘that can take place when the body becomes overheated, and it can occur anywhere, outside or in your home.
-A heat stroke needs emergency medical treatment and, if if not taken care of immediately, may cause damage to your heart, brain, kidneys, and muscles, and in severe cases a heat stroke could result in death.
+Heat exhaustion and heat stroke are dangerous conditions ‘caused by the body becoming overheated, and it can happen anywhere, outside or in your home.
+A heat stroke commands emergency medical treatment and, if if not taken care of immediately, may cause damage to your brain, heart, kidneys, and muscles, and in extreme cases a heat stroke could result in death.
 So keep in mind Safety First, both outside and inside your house.
-Find out how you can keep your loved ones safe from heat ailments this summer.
+Learn how you can keep your loved ones safe from heat ailments this summer.

 Know the indicators

 You can be diligent but things can still go wrong.
-Understand the indicators of heat exhaustion and heat-related illnesses: nausea, feeling faint, headache, rapid heartbeat, pain in your chest, breathing problems, and more.
+Know the indicators of heat exhaustion and heat-related illnesses: nausea, feeling faint, headache, rapid heartbeat, pain in your chest, trouble breathing, and more.
 If you are out of your home and show any of these symptoms, go into air-conditioned shelter straightaway.
 If you do not feel better within 30 minutes or are having trouble breathing, loss of consciousness, or pain in your chest, call your doctor straightaway or go to the nearest emergency room.

-Proactive service your home’s A/C equipment will help escape a malfunction on the hottest summer days, when your AC equipment is running at top capacity 24/7 for weeks and months.
-During a standard maintenance service, an expert AC technician can typically prevent an emergency by locating problems and replacing parts before they breakdown, and cleaning and tuning the system so it is ready to keep you cool throughout the summer when its needed the most.
+Proactive service your home’s A/C equipment will help escape a breakdown on the hottest summer days, when your A/C system is running at top capacity 24/7 for weeks and months.
+During a proactive maintenance service, an expert A/C system technician can typically prevent an emergency by locating troubles and replacing parts before they breakdown, and getting an ac tune up so it is ready to keep you cool all summer when you need it the most.

-Wear loose, lightweight clothing, especially when you’re going to be outdoors.
-Avoid wearing dark colors, especially black clothing, since dark colors absorb heat.
+Wear loose, lightweight clothes, especially when you’re going to be outdoors.
+Stay away from dark colors, particularly black clothes, since dark colors absorb heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also a great idea to wear a wide-brimmed or gardening hat to keep the sun off your face, and avoid layering clothing.

 Keep yourself hydrated by drinking a large volume of fluids, such as water or juice.
-Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try to keep a water bottle with you always.
-When it’s exceptionally hot, especially during mid-day, steer clear of drinks containing caffeine or alcohol since they can contribute to dehydration.
+Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you always.
+During a heat wave or peak heat of the day, steer clear of drinks containing caffeine or alcohol since they can add to dehydration.

-To make sure your air conditioner is in good health and is equipped to keep you cool if there’s an emergency, call Golden Seal Service Experts Heating & Air Conditioning.
-We are available 24/7/365 so whenever you need us, we are ready for you.
+To make sure your AC is in good health and is equipped to keep your home cool if there’s an aircon repair emergency, call Golden Seal Service Experts.
+We are available day or night so whenever you need us, we are ready for you.